Kaisarion/Kaisarion/README.md

 If you need a starter Discord Bot, I'll be re-posting Quantum, my base Discord bot in Discord.js. <br/>
 Additionally, if you want a Minecraft style starter Discord Bot, you can visit my project [NameMC Bot](https://github.com/zredrum/namemcbot) <br/>

-> I'm currently finishing my college CS courses before continuing anything, and fixing any errors with [Amour](https://amourbot.com) on the side.
+> I'm currently not developing as school is my main priority, but will be working on [Amour](https://amourbot.com) 3.0 in the next coming months, for release in July 2021.

 ## Contact